 84. Chicago Bears Select-Tylan Wallace-WR-Oklahoma State University

-The Chicago Bears grab a speedy receiver in Tylann Wallace who was an exceptional playmaker for Oklahoma State.
+The Chicago Bears grabbed a speedy receiver in Tylann Wallace who was an exceptional playmaker for Oklahoma State.
 He gives the Bears quality depth and will likely find his way into a starting role within his first couple years.

 85. Philadelphia Eagles (Via Colts)-Aaron Banks-G-University of Notre Dame